-Through the strategy, we will work with charge point
+Through the strategy, we will work with charge point operators to encourage the transition to renewable energy supplies and the use of sustainable materials and construction methods where feasible.
+This should be enhanced by a wider transition of the national grid and energy distributors to renewable energy

-operators to encourage the transition to renewable energy supplies and the use of sustainable materials and construction methods where feasible.
-Where possible, we will also explore opportunities for smart charging systems15 and off-grid, on-site renewable or zero carbon electricity generation such as solar panels and battery storage (examples shown in Figure 5).
+Where possible, we will also explore opportunities for smart charging systems12 and off-grid, on-site renewable or zero carbon electricity generation such as solar panels and battery storage (example shown in the image to the left).

-Figure 5 examples from top: Domestic smart charging and renewable energy system (Source: myenergi UK®) Solar powered carports (Source: Solarsense UK Limited)
+Domestic smart charging and renewable energy system (Credit: myenergi UK®)